-This policy has been adopted for those pregnant students enrolled in a program.
-Northwest Florida State College is very interested in the protection of the unborn child and will take every reasonable step to ensure the safety of the mother and the unborn child throughout the pregnancy.
+For pregnant students enrolled in the Program, the Program will take reasonable step to ensure the safety of the mother and the unborn child throughout the student's participation in the Program.
 Current infection control protection standards have demonstrated that, with proper protection, the student may work safely throughout the term of the pregnancy.
-The purpose of this policy is to provide the pregnant student with necessary protection in Rev. 3/21, 6/21, 9/21, 12/21, 1/22 accordance with all standards and regulations while at the same time assuring the performance of assigned tasks throughout the pregnancy.
+The purpose of this policy is to provide the pregnant student with necessary notice and protection in accordance with all standards and regulations and also assure the performance of essential functions throughout the Program.
+Please note that the essential functions and performance standards must continue to be met.